noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 baby dragon is adamant that she won’t leave.
 If she tried forcing her away, my clothes would be in trouble.
 How troubling...
 This is very troubling.
 The baby dragon is desperately clinging to my clothes, and is turning her lonely eyes to me as if it is about to cry.
-Stop, please stop....
+Stop, please stop...
 I’m weak to those eyes...

 [U-Ummm...
 I know it’s unreasonable for me to ask, but this baby dragon...
 Can you give her to me?]